hobbsy4/TT_32Bit_Marlin/README.md

 Your PID settings will be different.
 You will need to define your hot end (1 for stock, I believe) in line 442 - the description for all hot ends is from line 350.

 I'm using a BMG extruder and it is geared.
 You will need to adjust the extrusion (line 753) to match your extruder.
 You should also calibrate it.
+100 was the stock value.

 The extruder acceleration for the extruder (line 775) is set to 10000 but you should reduce this to a lower value (perhaps 2500) to begin.